slmingol/gorelease_ex/README.md

 - Docker container packaging
 - GitHub Actions + Workflows
 - Brew packaging
+- Releasing and lifecycle management around:
   - ghcr.io
-- hub.docker.com lifecycle management
+  - hub.docker.com

 ### Background
 This repo is a WIP to build out goreleaser + GitHub Actions/Workflows which will accomplish the following things: